 In addition to solid tumors, SP-2577 has shown promising preclinical activity in hematologic cancers.
 In 2021 we announced the initiation of an MD Anderson Cancer Center sponsored Investigator Initiated Trial studying SP-2577 in combination with azacitidine for the treatment of patients with myelodysplastic syndromes (MDS) or chronic myelomonocytic leukemia (CMML).
-Myelodysplastic syndromes can progress into Acute Myeloid Leukemia (AML) and data from our ongoing trial could inform development of SP-2577 in hematologic cancers (also referred to as "liquid tumors" or "blood cancer"), including AML.
+Myelodysplastic syndromes can progress into Acute Myeloid Leukemia (AML) and data from our ongoing trial could inform development of SP-2577 in hematologic cancers (also referred to as liquid tumors or blood cancer), including AML.
 The American Cancer Society estimates there were almost 20,000 new cases of AML in the US alone in 2020.
+MDACC is currently active and enrolling new patients in this investigator initiated clinical trial.
+We plan to evaluate information from the MDACC trial related to hematological cancers and use that data to augment our ongoing work regarding the consideration of strategic alternatives.